fervet/JSMExtr/README.md

-# JSMEx - JavaScript source code Metrics Extractor
+# JSMExtr - JavaScript source code Metrics Extractor

 A tool that parses HTML or JavaScript files and inspects all JavaScript code found.
 Outputs several metrics for the analyzed source.